Edinburgh Suburban and Southside Junction Railway: First proposals

 The congestion was obviously serious, with no apparent solution on the route through Waverley.
-The line lay in a valley between very high ground on an east-west alignment, and any railway by-passing Waverley would have to be aligned south of the volcanic plug that forms Salisbury Crags and Arthur's Seat.
+The line lay in a valley between very high ground on an east–west alignment, and any railway by-passing Waverley would have to be aligned south of the volcanic plug that forms Salisbury Crags and Arthur's Seat.
 In 1865 the NBR proposed a line from Haymarket to connect with the former Edinburgh and Dalkeith Railway near its terminus on the south side of the city.
 The Dalkeith line, now in NBR control, connected near Niddrie (often spelt Niddry at the time) with the NBR main line to Berwick and the Dalkeith route to the mineral fields.
 The Caledonian Railway too saw this as an opportunity to secure an advantage over its rival, and in the same year it too proposed a similar route from its own lines near Gorgie to Niddrie, intending to claim running powers over the NBR lines to get access to the Lothian coal fields.
-However neither of these schemes was progressed.
+However, neither of these schemes was progressed.

 An Act for the ESS&SJR

 Over the following years the congestion and the difficulty of working through Waverley station increased further, and the proposed construction of the Forth Bridge from 1871, promising much more traffic to the NBR at Edinburgh, intensified the perception that a resolution must be implemented.
-A Parliamentary Bill was prepared by the North British Railway, although the line was to be built by a nominally independent company.
+A parliamentary bill was prepared by the North British Railway, although the line was to be built by a nominally independent company.

-The engineer Thomas Bouch was engaged to design a route from the complex of lines west of Haymarket to Portobello, and based on his work, an authorising Act of Parliament for the Edinburgh Suburban and Southside Junction Railway was given the Royal Assent on 26 August 1880.
+The engineer Thomas Bouch was engaged to design a route from the complex of lines west of Haymarket to Portobello, and based on his work, an authorising act of Parliament for the Edinburgh Suburban and Southside Junction Railway was given royal assent as the Edinburgh Suburban and Southside Junction Railway Act 1880 (43 & 44 Vict. c. cxciv) on 26 August 1880.
 The capital was to be £22,500, and the NBR was to work the line for 50% of gross receipts.